JAYRAM711/INVERTER-DESIGN-AND-ANALYSIS-USING-SKY130PDK/README.md

 ![Noise margin](https://github.com/JAYRAM711/INVERTER-DESIGN-AND-ANALYSIS-USING-SKY130PDK/assets/119591230/591c6e14-7ec8-4433-9d40-dde068f6db48)

-The exact values of noise margin can be found by finding this 2 values "VIL & VIH"
 - VIH - Maximum input voltage that can be interpreted as logic '0'.
 - VIL - Minimum input voltage that can be interpreted as logic '1'.
 - VOH - Maximum output voltage when it is logic '1'.